 The mercury found in amalgam can be especially dangerous when used in certain populations including children, pregnant women, and individuals with kidney disease.
 A 2010 advisory panel to the FDA spoke out against amalgam use in these populations and ruled that the FDA had an obligation to advise patients and parents of the potential risks of dental mercury use.

 Amalgam has also been shown to have negative effects on the dental health of patients, as its use as a filling necessitates removing healthy parts of the tooth, which weakens the structure of the tooth in the long term.
-These fillings are also known to contract and expand throughout their lifetime, which can lead to cracked teeth requiring further repair.
+These filings are also known to contract and expand throughout their lifetime, which can lead to cracked teeth requiring further repair.

 Amalgam also poses a risk to dental professionals in practices that use dental mercury, which can cause reproductive issues and birth defects to fetuses of pregnant women working around these materials.
 Studies have found that workers in these environments have increased mercury levels, particularly because protective gear such as air masks is rarely used.

-When it comes to the environment, amalgam is responsible for nearly 240 to 300 tons of the mercury in the market annually – and the second largest market for amalgam within the United States is dental offices.
+When it comes to the environment, amalgam is responsible for nearly 240 to 300 tons of mercury in the market annually – and the second-largest market for amalgam within the United States is dental offices.
 The mercury used by the dental industry poses threats not only to human health, but also to the environment, as much of this dental mercury ends up polluting the environment through water, air, emissions, landfills, and more.

 These new regulations for the European Union ban the use of amalgam use in children under 15 years of age, pregnant women, and breastfeeding women.
 Under these new rules, every nation within the EU must also create a plan demonstrating their approach to reducing amalgam use by July 1, 2018.
-The regulations also require the European Commision to make a decision on implementing plans to completely phase out amalgam for dental purposes within the EU by mid-2020.
+The regulations also require the European Commission to make a decision on implementing plans to completely phase out amalgam for dental purposes within the EU by mid-2020.

 Within the United States, the FDA has recognized amalgam as a potential threat to young children and fetuses; however, it has not instated any legislation banning its use in vulnerable populations.